Updated Gear List for the Benton Mackaye Trail

-BMT Gear List – Backpack
+BMT Gear List – Backpacks

 - Backpack: ULA Ohm – 36 oz

-Benton Mackaye Gear List – Sleep
+Benton Mackaye Gear List – Sleep System

 - Feathered Friends Lark 10 Degree Sleeping Bag – 33.1 oz

 I used my Hyperlite Stuff Sack Pillow on this hike.
 It is still working fine, but I’m going to order a large.
 I need more room and like a softer pillow.
-My Feathered Friends EOS Jacket makes the pillow quite tight due to all the Down in the jacket.
+My Feathered Friends EOS Jacket makes the pillow tight due to all the Down in the jacket.

 BMT Gear List – Clothing